-Dodge Caravan owners have reported 6 problems linked to battery cable (under the electrical system category).
+Dodge Caravan owners have reported 8 problems related to battery cable (under the electrical system category).

 See all problems of the 1999 Dodge Caravan.

-Consumer owns a 2008 Dodge Caravan.
+The contact owns a 2008 Dodge Caravan.
 The contact stated that while driving approximately 55 mph, the accelerator pedal was depressed, but the vehicle did not accelerate further.
 The failure recurred sporadicly during hot weather.
 The vehicle was taken to an independent mechanic, where the contact was informed that the ground wire for the wiring harness was improperly installed during production.
 The mechanic also detected faulty battery cables due to substantial corrosion within the battery.
 The vehicle was not repaired.
 The authorized dealer and the manufacturer were made aware of the failure.
 The approximate failure mileage was 80,000.
-This issue happened on Apr.
-13, 2011.

 See all problems of the 2008 Dodge Caravan.

-Vehicle identification number (VIN) of the vehicle is 1D4GP45R95_.
-The owner has a 2005 Dodge Caravan.
+The contact owns a 2005 Dodge Caravan.
 The contact stated that the doors failed to open when he used the keyless entry.
 He was able to open the doors manually with the key.
 The dealer informed him to bring in the vehicle for inspection.
 The vehicle has not yet been inspected or repaired.
 When the contact disconnected the battery cables from the battery and then reconnected the cables, it resets the keyless entry system.
 The keyless entry will work for approximately one week before it fails again.
 The contact is in the process of notifying the manufacturer.
 The failure mileage was 58,000 and current mileage was 61,000.
 Updated 07/24/09 .
-It was May 15, 2009 when this battery cable issue happened.

 See all problems of the 2005 Dodge Caravan.